EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.supernova.SOPRANOS.md

 ### astro.supernova.SOPRANOS.prepare_LCs

-Prepare Model light curves for interpolation Package: AstroUtil.supernove.SOPRANOS Description: Calculate model light curves grid for interpolation  by calcGrid using Sapir & Waxman 2017 shock cooling model.
+Prepare Model light curves for interpolation Package: AstroUtil.supernove.SOPRANOS Description: Calculate model light curves grid for interpolation  by calcGrid using Sapir & Waxman 2017 shock cooling model. for each band in its input it calculates 1000x1001 grid